-General consensus of thought for some time has been that men are better at managing money and investing then women.
+General consensus of thought for some time has been that men are better at managing money and investing than women.

-It seems to stem from the fact that in most cases men are drawn to investing jobs and activity, and therefore by extension they must be better at it.
+It seems to stem from the fact that in most cases men are drawn to investing jobs and activities, and therefore by extension they must be better at it.

 The sad part is that this has been the feeling of most women, which has dramatically reduced the number of women who are confident of their ability to succeed at investing.

 Barely 9% of women in a survey by Fidelity Investments thought that women make better money managers.